timberland-sig/rh-linux-poc/README.md

  Next step will be restart the VM with "./start.sh" script.
 ```

-Follow the instructions on the screen by connecting to the VM console with e.g.:
+Follow the instructions on the screen by connecting to the VM console with
-`vncviewer rhel-storage-105.storage.lab.eng.bos.redhat.com:0` and complete the
-Fedora installation.
-Note: You can use all of the defaults for installation.
+`vncviewer` (if needed) complete the Fedora installation.
+Note: You can use all
-The only change in defaults needs be: *be sure to create a root account with
+of the defaults for installation, as before.
+The only change in defaults needs
+be: *be sure to create a root account with ssh access*.
-ssh access*.

 1. **This is unstable, pre-released software**  - Click `I want to procced`
 2. **Installation Destination** - Click `Done`